sh78ba/sh78ba/README.md

 # 💫About Me :

-🔭 Associate Software Engineer Intern | MCA, National Institute of Technology Warangal (2026)
+🔭 Associate Software Engineer | MCA, National Institute of Technology Warangal (2026)

-🌱 I’m currently learning ReactJs, NodeJs, ExpressJS ,MongoDB, Angular & Backend & Devops
+🌱 ReactJs, NodeJs, ExpressJS ,MongoDB, Angular, Python, FastAPI, Java

  👨‍💻 All of my projects are available at https://sbdev.me